odeyemitobi/kanban-app/README.md

 # GENERAL INFORMATION

 This project involves a fully-functional task management app with a light/dark mode toggle.
-Kanban App is a project undertaking by students in Seamfix NextGen Academy for the completion of a 6 months training on web development.
+Kanban App is a project undertaking by a  student of Seamfix NextGen Academy for the completion of a 6 months training on web development.